poseidon/typhoon/.github/ISSUE_TEMPLATE.md

 ### Tradeoffs

 What are the pros and cons of this feature?
-How will it be exercsied and maintained?
+How will it be exercised and maintained?